Zeyad-Hegazy/react-templator/README.md

 └── index.js
 ```

-it well automaticlly create it in src/components folder
+it will automatically create it in the src/components folder

-**_NOTE:_** you must sure that you have components folder inside src folder to generate component successfully
+**_NOTE:_** You must be sure that you have a components folder inside the src folder to generate components successfully